cquark7/cquark7/README.md

 These days I am dabbling with Hasura (GraphQL), Next.js and Typescript ⚛️.

-Reach out to me at hi@deepankar.online 🤙.
+Reach out to me at hi@deepankar.online for discussions and relevant opportunities 🤝.